tsgardiner/SecondReactThing/README.md

 	var sendToEmail = 'tsgardinerdevtesting@gmail.com'
 ```

-This is located in express-back-end/pdf/generate-pdf.js file on line:12
+This is located in express-back-end/pdf/generate-pdf.js file on line:12.

 ![alt text](https://raw.githubusercontent.com/tsgardiner/SecondReactThing/master/images/sendToEmailAddress.JPG)

 ### Adding Gmail account with OAuth2

-This example should keep working with the current gmail account settings
+This example should keep working with the current gmail account settings.

-If you wish to change these update the express-back-end/credentials/credentials.js file
+If you wish to change these update the express-back-end/credentials/credentials.js file.

 Here are two guides I used for this: